Class meets MWF 9:30 AM and F 3:30 PM, in Wean Hall 7316

 1. Cohen-Tannoudji, Diu and Laloe, Quantum Mechanics, vols.
 1 and 2 (QC174.12 .C6313)

 2. Griffiths, Consistent Quantum Theory (QC174.12 .G752).
 Available online at http://quantum.phys.cmu.edu/CQT

 3. Shankar, Principles of quantum mechanics (QC174.12 .S52 1994)

 The principal content of the course will be drawn from Cohen-Tannoudji and from Griffiths, both available in the bookstore.
 Shankar is an excellent and clear presentation covering much of the same material.
 Le Bellac was the main text in a previous year.

 Class Notes: Properties and physical variables; Unitary time development; Stochastic processes Probabilities for Quantum Histories I. The Born Rule

-Grading: Letter grades will be based on weekly homework assignments and several exams.
+Grading: Letter grades will be based on weekly homework assignments (20%), two midterms (20% each) and a final exam (40%).
 Students are welcome to collaborate on homework but the final solutions must be your own work, written up separately.
 Homework assignments are listed at http://euler.phys.cmu.edu/widom/teaching/33-755/hw.html.
 Dates for midterm and final exams will be announced as they become available.
-The first midterm will be held in class on Monday, October 1.
+The first midterm will be held in class on Monday, Oct.
+7.

-Student outcomes: You will learn the topics listed below in approximately the given time frames.
+Course outline: We will cover the topics listed below in approximately the given time frames.
 Detailed class coverage can be found at http://euler.phys.cmu.edu/widom/teaching/33-755/coverage/html.